About this recipe

 This healthy homemade vinaigrette is the simple, everyday dressing I make once a week and keep in the fridge.
 It comes together in minutes with pantry staples and works for everything from salads and roasted vegetables to grain bowls and pasta salads.
 If you’re trying to eat better without overthinking meals, this is the kind of recipe that quietly makes the whole week easier.

-Why will you love this recipe?
+Why you’ll love this recipe

-- Customizable — make it tangy, sweet, or spicy
+- Customizable: make it tangy, sweet, or spicy

-- Perfect for meal prep — lasts all week in a jar
+- Perfect for meal prep: lasts all week in a jar

-- Great for family dinners — Family-friendly and picky-eater approved
+- Great for family dinners: family-friendly and picky-eater-approved

-ingredient notes
+Ingredient notes

 You only need a few pantry staples to make this vinaigrette, but the beauty is in how you flavor it.